FlightSimCentral/A319-Neo/README.md

 A: Contributing is the biggest way to help, join our discord for more information

-Thank you to Fly By Wire Simulations for allowing us to uses their cockpit.
-Microsoft Flight Simulator © Microsoft Corporation.
+Thank you to Fly By Wire Simulations for allowing us to use assets from their A32NX.
+Check them out here:https://discord.gg/flybywire Microsoft Flight Simulator © Microsoft Corporation.
 Project 319 A319 Neo was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator, and it is not endorsed by or affiliated with Microsoft.